TishkSuran/Chopin_Website_New/README.md

 # Chopin Fan Website

-A responsive website dedicated to the life and works of Frédéric Chopin, created for the Web Development module at Manchester Metropolitan University.
+A responsive website dedicated to the life and works of Frédéric Chopin, created for the Introduction to Web Dev module at MMU.

 ## Features